Rods

 Fly Rods

-The fly rod, a long slender rod, is used to cast flies or other light baits that can’t be cast using other outfits.
+The fly rod is long and slender and is used to cast flies or other light baits that can’t be cast using other outfits.
 Using a fly rod differs from all other rod and reel outfits.
 Since the weight of the lure isn’t there, a weighted line is used to cast the feather light lures.
 Instead of using conventional methods to cast, the line is whipped back and forth with the motion of the rod, then laid out straight to the area where the fly or lure is being presented.
 It is truly an art form and can take time to master.
-The fly reel, which hangs down from the rod, is at the very back of the rod.
-This allows the line to be stripped off and held with the hand holding the rod and keeps the reel out of the way when whipping the line.
-The guides on the rod are small since the line comes off and goes back on the reel in a straight line.
-Fly rods come in different lengths, weights, actions, and materials.

 Action: Light